espressif/esp-idf/docs/en/api-guides/performance/size.rst

 This document deals with the size of an ESP-IDF app binary only, and not the ESP-IDF :ref:`second-stage-bootloader`.

-For a discussion of ESP-IDF bootloader binary size, see :doc:`/security/secure-boot-bootloader-size`.
+For a discussion of ESP-IDF bootloader binary size, see :ref:`bootloader-size`.

 IRAM Binary Size
 ----------------